Comprehensive Review of the Lenovo ThinkPad X390 Fingerprint Sensor

 Smart Cards and Tokens

-Smart cards and tokens are used primarily in enterprise environments:
+Smart cards and tokens are mostly found in the enterprise premises:

 Fingerprint Sensor